p-j-smith/lipyphilic/docs/reference/analyses.rst

 left its original leaflet; the frame at which it entered its new leaflet; the leaflet ID to which it moves.

-See :mod:`lipyphilic.lib.flip_flop` for more information on how flip-flop is detected and options such as specifying how long a molecule must residue in the new leaflet for the flip-flop to be considered successful.
+See :mod:`lipyphilic.analysis.flip_flop` for more information on how flip-flop is detected and options such as specifying how long a molecule must residue in the new leaflet for the flip-flop to be considered successful.

-Interlealet registration: :mod:`lipyphilic.lib.registration`
+Interlealet registration: :mod:`lipyphilic.analysis.registration`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for determining registration of leaflets in a bilayer.
 Registration is